 Manchester United women’s manager Casey Stoney was pleased with her side’s 0-1 victory against Liverpool, but the former England defender has suggested that her side can perform better.
-The game marked the team’s first competitive fixture since United reformed the women’s club earlier this year after a 13-year absence, and the deadlock wasn’t broken until late on, with Lizzie Arnot diverting in captain Alex Greenwood’s excellent cross after Stoney’s side had passed up several chances to put themselves ahead.
+The game marked the team’s first competitive fixture since United reformed the women’s club earlier this year after a 13-year absence, and the deadlock wasn’t broken until late on in which you could’ve got good odds on with a Black Type promo code as Lizzie Arnot diverting in captain Alex Greenwood’s excellent cross after Stoney’s side had passed up several chances to put themselves ahead.

 “I’m really pleased with the three points but at the same time we know we can play better,” said Stoney after the game.